MsVron/voice-enabled-zoom-bot/README.md

 Please note that the Voice-Enabled Zoom Bot project is still under development and not yet complete.

 As the project is in an early stage of development, expect occasional bugs, limitations, and changes in the codebase.
-Contributions, feedback, and bug reports are welcome as they will help in further refining the bot's functionality and enhancing the user experience.
+Contributions, feedback, and bug reports are welcome as they will help in further refining the bot

+'s functionality and enhancing the user experience.

 ## Disclaimer